Toxic Links

 This means avoiding bad backlinks when building them yourself is as simple as following these steps:

-• Asking whether anyone can generate backlinks on this site.
-If anyone can create the link, it's likely not worth having.
+✅ Ask yourself whether anyone can generate backlinks on this site—if so, it's likely not worth having.

-• Asking whether the link has a use beyond trying to manipulate the search results.
+✅ Ask yourself whether the link has a use beyond trying to manipulate search results.

-To find a good link building service, we advise avoiding suspiciously cheap businesses, those that offer guaranteed links on specific websites, and those that lack precise testimonials or case studies.
+To find a good link-building service, we advise avoiding suspiciously cheap businesses, those that offer guaranteed links on specific websites, and those that lack credible testimonials or case studies.

 You can find out more about how to outsource link building in this article.